On the Unreasonable Effectiveness of Last-layer Retraining: Introduction

 \subsection{Related work}

 \paragraph{Spurious correlations.} Reliance on spurious correlations is a widely-studied phenomenon in machine learning which is known to exacerbate bias and hinder generalization (see, \eg \cite{beery2018recognition,geirhos2020shortcut,xiao2021noise}).
 Much work has been devoted to mitigating the adverse affects from spurious correlations~\citep{sagawa2020distributionally}.
-Methods which have been demonstrated to reduce the bias caused by spurious correlations without the need for large quantities of group labels, such as Just Train Twice~\citep{liu2021just}, Deep Feature Reweighting~\citep{kirichenko2023last}, and class-balancing~\citep{idrissi2022simple,chaudhuri2023why,shwartz-ziv2023simplifying,labonte2024group}, are of particular interest.
-While our understanding of how spurious features are learned and forgotten during training is incomplete~\citep{izmailov2022feature}, recent studies are beginning to unravel the joint dynamics of core and spurious feature learning~\citep{qiu2024complexity}.
+Methods which have been demonstrated to reduce the bias caused by spurious correlations without the need for large quantities of group labels, such as Just Train Twice~\citep{liu2021just}, Deep Feature Reweighting~\citep{kirichenko2023last}, Classifier Retraining on Independent Splits~\citep{nguyen2023improved}, and class-balancing~\citep{idrissi2022simple,chaudhuri2023why,shwartz-ziv2023simplifying,labonte2024group}, are of particular interest.
+While an understanding of why shortcut learning occurs is still incomplete~\citep{izmailov2022feature}, recent studies are beginning to unravel the joint dynamics of core and spurious feature learning~\citep{qiu2024complexity}.

 \paragraph{Last-layer retraining (LLR).} Proposed as Deep Feature Reweighting by~\cite{izmailov2022feature, kirichenko2023last}, LLR has recently garnered interest as an efficient approach to improve group robustness in a variety of settings~\citep{qiu2023simple, labonte2023towards, stromberg2024robustness, park2025text, qiao2025group}.
-The success of LLR is predicated on ERM learning both core and spurious features during training, but relying too heavily on spurious features within the last layer~\citep{kirichenko2023last, ye2023freeze}.
+The success of LLR is limited when the held-out set has the same (im)balance as the training set, but more pronounced when the held-out set if perfectly group-balanced (as in DFR~\citep{izmailov2022feature,kirichenko2023last} or even class-balanced~\citep{qiu2023simple,labonte2023towards}.
+In all cases, the success of LLR is predicated on ERM learning both core and spurious features during training, but relying too heavily on spurious features within the last layer~\citep{kirichenko2023last, ye2023freeze}.
 Practically, LLR is appealing because of its ability to achieve much of the benefit of full fine-tuning at a fraction of the computational cost while only requiring limited use of group annotations.